PHONE FREE SCHOOLS MOVEMENT

 Academic outcomes improve

-Distractions from phones interrupt learning, memory retention, and memory recall.
+Phones interrupt learning, memory retention, & memory recall.

 Icon